You are viewing a story from harrypotterfanfiction.com

 Everything was happening so fast.
-My marriage was flatlining and my heart was beating so fast I thought I was going to go into cardiac arrest.
+My marriage was flat-lining and my heart was beating so fast I thought I was going into cardiac arrest.

-“Silence!”
-He demanded as the gavel came down.
+“Silence!” the judge demanded as the gavel slammed down.

 My eyes went back to Hermione.
 She seemed to be staring off into the space in front her.

-My lawyer quickly shot up and said, “My client requests a private courtroom to discuss this matter.”
+My lawyer quickly shot up and announced, “My client requests a private courtroom to discuss this matter.”

 “Such request was only presented by my client this morning, your Honor.”

-Her lawyer looked at her briefly.
+Her lawyer glanced at her briefly.
 “She has no objection.”